postmanlabs/eslint-config-postman/README.md

 ## Optional
 >
-This is recommended to abstract plugin specifics away into one config bundle Skip this if you're using other plugins in addition to those covered by this config
+This is recommended to abstract plugin specifics away into one config bundle Skip this if you're using ESLint as a CLI, or if you're using other plugins in addition to those covered by this config

 ```sh
 npm uninstall eslint eslint-plugin-jsdoc eslint-plugin-lodash eslint-plugin-mocha eslint-plugin-node eslint-plugin-security